Skip to main content

 • Clear.
 Workload guidelines should clearly establish, articulate and communicate unit workload expectations, metrics, “what counts” and how faculty workload is determined.
 TIUs may opt to have their workload guidelines span specified timeframes (e.g., one year) or to average faculty workload over a given period (e.g., 2–3 years).

 • Flexible.
-Workload guidelines should be flexible and responsive to the changing needs of faculty members, academic units and the university.
-Accordingly, these guidelines should allow for faculty member contributions to evolve over their careers just as the needs of the unit and university evolve over time.
-Further, workload guidelines should recognize differing levels of effort as appropriate in instructional effort (e.g., class size, course level, studio courses), service effort (e.g., level of effort, committee leadership, level of committees), community engagement and outreach, research, scholarship, creative activities (e.g., sponsored research, research project/grant management, community engaged research, extension scholarship, etc.) and clinical practice.
+Workload guidelines should be flexible and responsive to the changing needs of faculty members, academic units, and the University.
+Accordingly, these guidelines should allow for faculty member contributions to evolve over their careers just as the needs of the unit and University evolve over time.
+Further, workload guidelines should recognize differing levels of effort as appropriate in instructional effort (e.g., class size, course level, studio courses), service effort (e.g., level of effort, committee leadership, level of committees), community engagement and outreach, research, scholarship, and creative activities (e.g., sponsored research, research project/grant management, community engaged research, extension scholarship, etc.), commercialization and entrepreneurship, librarianship, and clinical practice.

 • Accountable.
 Workload guidelines should ensure that faculty members engage in their workload assignments appropriately and within acceptable performance parameters.
 At the same time, to make the mission of the university work, all workload expectations should be accounted for in the different work assignments (without exceeding the percentage FTE of the faculty).
-Criteria for achievement in each work dimension (teaching, research/creative activities, extension, clinical care and service/engagement) must be identified in TIU POAs according to OAA template guidelines.
+Criteria for and evidence of achievement in each work dimension (teaching, research/creative activities, extension, clinical care, and service/engagement) must be identified in TIU POAs according to OAA template guidelines.
 POA guidelines should identify how assigned workload can be met and the appropriate actions for faculty members who do not meet expectations (as determined by unit annual review processes).
+The administrative process addressing lack of performance is set forth in the Faculty Annual Review, Post-Tenure Review, and Reappointment policy.
+Disciplinary actions will be identified through the Faculty Rules 3335-5-04.

 • Expansive.
 Workload guidelines should recognize faculty members who also are assigned and perform essential administrative and/or extension roles in addition to the standard roles and expectations for faculty members, if applicable.
 These multiple roles should be incorporated into the allocation of duties as part of, not in addition to, their FTE workload.

-The present OAA guideline codifies workload definition and is integrated in the Policies and Procedures Handbook.
-Colleges and TIUs are required to build their guidelines based on this policy and describe the allocation of effort in the unit in general terms (as opposed to that of individual faculty members).
-Each guideline must also define the range and general expectations regarding teaching, research, and creative activity, as well as service responsibilities, in terms of the academic mission of the college and TIU.
+The present OAA standards and guidelines provide specific directions on how to design faculty workload requirements at the unit level.
+Colleges, TIUs, and regional campuses are required to build their guidelines based on these OAA standards and describe the allocation of effort in the unit for the collective faculty as opposed to that of individual faculty members.
+Each unit’s guidelines must also define the range and general expectations regarding faculty duties, in terms of the academic mission of the TIU, college, and regional campus.

-• The academic unit leader (chair, director, dean of college without department, regional campus dean) is responsible for achieving this balance of time and effort for the academic unit (e.g., department/school, colleges without departments, regional campuses) through the assignment of duties to individual faculty.
+• The academic unit leader (chair, director, dean of college without departments, regional campus dean) is responsible for achieving this balance of time and effort for the academic unit through the assignment of duties to individual faculty.

-• If TIUs have tenure track faculty on regional campuses (Lima, Mansfield, Marion, Newark), then their workload expectations and APT documents should align to allow faculty to achieve the specific criteria required for promotion, given the higher proportion of time allocated to teaching duties for regional campus faculty compared to tenure track faculty on the Columbus Campus.
+• If TIUs have tenure track faculty on regional campuses (Lima, Mansfield, Marion, Newark), then their workload expectations and APT documents should be differentiated to allow faculty to achieve the specific criteria required for promotion, given the higher proportion of time allocated to teaching duties for regional campus faculty compared to tenure track faculty on the Columbus campus.

 • Types and amounts of instruction needed to accomplish the teaching mission of the unit.

-• No faculty should be at 0% contribution to teaching unless they are in a 100% administrative role, on faculty professional leave (FPL), or under temporary special assignment/research buyout.
-Even research faculty have instructional responsibility (e.g. through mentoring).
+• All faculty should be involved in teaching, and no faculty should be at 0% contribution to teaching unless they are in a 100% administrative role, on faculty professional leave (FPL), or under temporary special assignment/research buyout.
+Even research faculty have instructional responsibility (e.g., through mentoring).

-• Faculty who buyout their time to meet the research mission of the university will need to have their responsibilities in the other dimensions (teaching and/or service) be proportionally decreased.
+• Faculty who buy out their time to meet the research mission of the university will need to have their responsibilities in the other dimensions be proportionally decreased.

 • Expectations of time allocation to research/creative activity by faculty types.